takemaru/dnet/README.md

 This shows that the network has 111 feasible configurations.

-We search for configurations by a query; e.g., switch 2 is closed while switch 3 is open.
-Statuses of the other switches are not cared.
+Search for configurations by a query; e.g., switch 2 is closed while switch 3 is open, but statuses of the other switches are not cared.

 ```python
 >>> configs_w2_wo3 = configs.including('switch_0002').excluding('switch_0003')